Sustainability Certificate Course Descriptions

 Core Courses

-Sustainability in the UC - Elida Erickson, Director of Sustainability
+Sustainability at the UC - Elida Erickson, Assistant Vice Chancellor for Strategic Initiatives & Sustainability

 The purpose of this course is to provide a general overview of sustainability efforts at UCSC, from policy and operations, to student initiative and programming, to academics and co-curricular activities.
 We will contextualize the UCSC campus’ lens into sustainability within the larger context of the campus sustainability movement across institutions of higher education.
 Small group discussion and hands-on activities will engage participants proactively throughout the session.